 9. Workforce Development, Education, and Training Activities Analysis a.
-The Strengths and Weaknesses of Workforce Development Activities
+The Strengths and Weaknesses of Workforce Development Activities Provide an analysis of the strengths and weaknesses of the workforce developments services and activities identified above.

 Describe the workforce development services and activities, including education and training in the LWDA, to address the education and skills needs of the workforce.
 Include education and training activities of the core programs and mandatory and optional One-Stop Delivery System partners.